Highlights

 Danmarks Tekniske Universitet (DTU)

-Helene Friis Ratner is a professor at the Technical University of Denmark and researches the impact of AI and digital technologies on welfare.
-She researches how data-driven technologies affect both the organization of welfare and the relationship between state and citizen.
+Helene Friis Ratner is a Professor in the Department of Technology, Management and Economics at DTU and researches the impact of AI and digital technologies on the welfare sector.
+She investigates how data-driven technologies influence the organization of welfare services and the relationship between citizens and the state.

 Chief Scientist